 - What are signs and symptoms of mixed connective tissue disease?

-- How is mixed connective tissue disease diagnosed?
+- How do doctors diagnose mixed connective tissue disease?

 - How is mixed connective tissue disease treated?

 - What are home remedies for mixed connective tissue disease?

 - What is the prognosis of mixed connective tissue disease?

 - Is it possible to prevent mixed connective tissue disease?